 While most of the population enjoy the freedom of digital photography instead of using traditional film, photographers are into film photography again.
 It requires thoughtfulness and intention before shooting a photo to make sure that the angles and lighting capture the best possible shot.

-Working with photographic film also provides photographers with a way to discover the base of this visual world.
+Working with the photographic film also provides photographers with a way to discover the base of this visual world.
 And best of all, you have a physical, tangible object after capturing your shot.

 3. Light Painting